 The result?
 Your PMs and PEs are stuck charging hours to a project that’s no longer generating revenue, eating into your fee every day closeout drags on.

-Clearstory helps GCs tackle the root cause of closeout delays—unresolved Change Orders—so you can wrap up faster, protect your margin, and move on with confidence.
+Clearstory helps General Contractors address the root cause of closeout delays—unresolved Change Orders—so teams can complete projects faster, protect margins, and transition to new work with confidence.

 Project closeout is your last opportunity to finish strong—but only if you stay ahead of the Change Order backlog.
 By making CO reconciliation part of your daily process (not a fire drill at the end), you put yourself in position to:

-Project closeout doesn’t have to be a headache.
+Effective project closeout requires a structured approach to Change Order management throughout the project lifecycle.
 By implementing a structured, technology-driven approach, GCs can streamline the process, reduce delays, and ensure a positive experience for all stakeholders.
 With Clearstory, GCs gain a powerful tool to automate closeout tasks, centralize Change Order tracking, and ensure all documentation is in place—helping them get paid faster and close projects with confidence.

-Want to learn more?
+See how leading General Contractors are reducing closeout delays and protecting project margins.
 Book a free demo today to see how easy it is to put Clearstory to work on your next project.
+Our team of commercial construction experts will walk you through a live demonstration of Clearstory's Change Order communication platform.